amandakoire/amandakoire.github.io/events.md

 Lecture: **Dr. Alyson Gorun**, Assistant Clinical Professor of Psychiatry, Weill Cornell Medicine, "Psychodynamic Psychotherapy in Peripartum Women", **Nov 9 at 5pm EST**

 **December**\
-Lecture: **Hilary Waller**, Psychotherapist and Director of Education and Programming, The Postpartum Stress Center, "The Secret World of the Perinatal Mother", **December 5 at 8pm**
+Lecture: **Hilary Waller**, Psychotherapist and Director of Education and Programming, The Postpartum Stress Center, "The Secret World of the Perinatal Mother", **December 5 at 8pm EST**

 **2023**